All Episodes

 And in fact, on, I think, a previous program, I have you quoted as saying, and it's funny in retrospect, you said that that thing in that photograph is nothing that you would ever want to come into even casual contact with.

-You called it a hideous, horrible little creature.
+You call it a hideous, horrible little creature.

 I have to be honest with you.

-When I looked at it, it kind of sent shivers down my spine.
+When I look at it, it kind of sent shivers down my spine.

 It is a scary photograph.

-But, that's what our imagination is due to us, and our conditioning.
+But that's what our imagination is doing to us.

 She wasn't scared.